 Making the Cream Cheese Icing (Frosting)

 Step 1 - Allow all the ingredients to come to room temperature.
-Beat the butter using the balloon whisk of a stand mixer or handheld electric mixer until the butter has lightened in colour (approximately 2 minutes).
+Beat the butter using the balloon whisk of a stand mixer or handheld electric mixer until the butter has lightened in color (approximately 2 minutes).
 Scrape down the side of the bowl.

-Step 2 - Add the room temperature cream cheese to the butter and beat using the whisk until the butter and cream cheese are well combined. light and airy (approximately 2-3 minutes).
-Add in the vanilla, beat for a few seconds and scrape down the sides of the bowl.
+Step 2 - Add the room-temperature cream cheese to the butter and beat using the whisk until the butter and cream cheese are well combined. light and airy (approximately 2-3 minutes).
+Add in the vanilla, beat for a few seconds, and scrape down the sides of the bowl.

 Step 3 - Sift the icing sugar to remove any lumps.
 Add in half the icing sugar and beat for about a minute until well combined.
-Scrape down the sides of the bowl, add in the rest of the icing sugar.
-Beat again until combined, scrape down the sides of the bowl.
+Scrape down the sides of the bowl, and add in the rest of the icing sugar.
+Beat again until combined, and scrape down the sides of the bowl.
 Swop over to the paddle attachment and beat at medium-high speed for an additional minute.

 Assembling the Cake

 Step 2 - Coating the layers with a crumb coat (uses just a bit less than half the icing).
-On a cake board or cake stand, place about 1 tablespoon of the cream cheese frosting in the centre of the board.
+On a cake board or cake stand, place about 1 tablespoon of the cream cheese frosting in the center of the board.
 Then place the first cake on the board.
 Place about half a cup to ⅔ of a cup of icing and spread to the edges of the cake.
 Then place the second layer on top of the frosting and pat down gently to secure.
 Using a butter knife or offset spatula, gently apply a thin layer of icing on the outside edges of the cake.
 Then using a bench scraper, even out the edges of the icing.
 Plop another half cup of icing on the top and smooth to the edge of the cake.
 Allow the cake to chill in the fridge for 30 minutes to an hour to allow the crumb coat to set.

 Step 3 - Plop about half of the remaining icing on the top of the cake and smooth to the edges.
 Using the other half, smooth over the sides of the cake.
 Depending on the look you are going for, the icing can be completely smoothed out using a bench scraper, or you can add in swirls using the pallet knife for a rustic look.
 Slice and serve.